-- Exercise will help to keep your immune system strong, which is not a bad thing to try and do now.
+- Exercise will help keep your immune system strong, which is a good thing to do now.

-- By the time we get back to normal, the nice weather will be here and you’ll want to be out enjoying it, not stuck in a gym!
+- By the time we get back to normal, nicer weather will be here and you’ll want to be out enjoying it, not stuck in a gym!

 - It’s a challenging time, yes.
 At the end of it, you’re going to feel that much prouder of yourself if you’re able to keep things together.

-- Exercise is good for our mental health and we need to be taking extra care of it during times like these.
+- Exercise is good for our mental health and we need to be taking extra care during times like these.

 - Music is involved!